When Is Stretching Necessary, And When Is It A Waste of Time?

 When a muscle becomes pulled or strained, it contracts for a reason.

 The same way we re-approximate the skin and almost every other organ during surgery, tissues needs to come together to repair themselves.
-Stretching a tweaked muscle can interrupt this healing process.
+Stretching a tweaked muscle can interrupt this healing process, and cause further damage.

 Stretching by itself does not prevent injuries.
 Injuries occur when your body experiences an external force while in a sub-optimal position.